nawetimebomb/.nwtb/README.md

-# .nwtb [nawetimebomb profiler]
+# .nwtb

 ## Introduction

 This repository contains my main configurations.
 All my machines are running UNIX-like systems so to keep all these boxes consistent I pulled a collection of useful standards.

 ## Dependencies

 As this is an early version it needs a lot of stuff to run (because I actually use all these things).
 I want to move to a more configurable approach in the future and reduce the amount of dependencies.

 - Git
 - Bash (v4+)
-- Emacs
+- Emacs (with org and org-contrib-plus)
-- Tmux
-- Mutt
-- i3
-- rxvt-unicode
+- Termite

 ## `TODOs`